mattmakai/fullstackpython.com/source/content/posts/160516-install-redis-use-python-3-ubuntu-1604.markdown

 ## Virtualenv and Install redis-py
-We will first figure out our python3 location, then create a virtualenv, activate the virtualenv and and then install redis-py with `pip`.
+We need to figure out our `python3` location, then create a virtualenv, activate the virtualenv and then install redis-py with `pip`.
 Determine your `python3` executable location with the `which` command.

     which python3